MENU CLOSE

 Human Rights Commitment and Communication

 Giga Computing supports international human rights conventions and complies with the regulations of the regions in which it operates.
 We have established various human rights standards to protect employees’ human rights.
 In the event of relevant incidents, employees can submit complaints through the "Giga Computing HR Mailbox" or via labor-management meeting representatives.
 All related complaints are handled by dedicated personnel, ensuring that the identity of the complainant and details of the complaint process are kept confidential to protect employee rights.
-In 2023, Giga Computing did not receive any human rights-related complaints (including discrimination, child labor, forced or compulsory labor) through reporting or investigations.
-There were also no incidents of discrimination based on ethnicity, gender, religion, political affiliation, sexual orientation, sexual harassment, or workplace bullying.

 Human Rights Commitment